Victor Dimukeje: Arizona Cardinals

 Dimukeje was selected by the Arizona Cardinals in the sixth round (210th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Arizona on May 25, 2021.
-He primarily played on special teams as a rookie.
+Dimukeje primarily played on special teams as a rookie.

 New York Giants

 On March 18, 2025, Dimukeje signed with the New York Giants.
 On May 8, it was announced that Dimukeje had suffered a torn pectoral muscle during offseason workouts with the team.
+In five appearances for the team, he recorded one pass deflection and three combined tackles.
+On December 13, Dimukeje was placed on season-ending injured reserve due to a knee injury.

+San Francisco 49ers

+On August 17, 2026, Dimukeje signed with the San Francisco 49ers.
+On August 27, Dimukeje was placed on season-ending injured reserve.
+On September 3, Dimukeje was waived with an injury settlement.